Ernest William Lyons Holt

-Ernest William Lyons Holt or E. W. L. Holt (17 October 1864 – 10 June 1922) was an eminent English marine naturalist and biologist who specialized in ichthyology, the study of fish.
+Ernest William Lyons Holt or E. W. L. Holt (17 October 1864 – 10 June 1922) was an English marine naturalist and biologist who specialized in ichthyology, the study of fish.
 His work helped lay a scientific foundation for the fishery management in Ireland, and together with William Spotswood Green, he strongly influenced the development of the Irish Fisheries in its early years.

 Biography

 Early life

 Holt was born in London and was educated at Eton, where he won a prize in biology.
 After school, he decided on a career in the British Army, enrolling at the Royal Military College, Sandhurst, and after completing his officer training was commissioned into the Duke of Cornwall's Light Infantry.
 He participated in the Nile Campaign (1884–85) and then in the Third Burmese War of 1886–87.
 During that latter campaign, he fell sick and was invalided home.
 Back in civilian life, Holt began studying zoology at the University of St. Andrews in 1888.